Sermon – Reverend Jack Arnold - Time and Action

 A swift 180° turn from “Hosanna to the Son of David.”
 How quick are men to turn upon a good thing.
 As Charles Spurgeon said "It is an astounding thing and a proof of human depravity that men do not themselves seek salvation.
 They even deny the necessity of it and would sooner run away than be partakers of it."
 This is due to our natural inclination to choose the fruit of death rather than the bread of life, which comes from the Baker of Life, Jesus Christ.

 The Bread of Life is Christ’s sacrifice for us, and every time we partake of it in Holy Communion and listening to the Gospel and the Epistle, we must always remember the cost of our freedom from death.
-This Bread did not come to us without a cost namely His Death and resurrection.
-It also comes with conditions, namely that we profess Christ as Our Saviour and to put Him first in our lives, love God with all our heart, soul and mind, and love our neighbors as ourselves.
+This Bread did not come to us without a cost, namely His Death and resurrection.
+It also comes with conditions, namely we profess Christ as Our Saviour and to put Him first in our lives, love God with all our heart, soul and mind, and love our neighbors as ourselves.
 We have heard this before in the Summary of the Law.
 This is what the Law of God condenses down to, and this is what all laws we set forth must be based upon, for there is no other rational or foundational base so great and solid as Christ.
 He must be the Chief Cornerstone in our lives, if our lives are to have any meaning.
 There are those who He is not chief in, and they are those who may vainly profess His name with their lips, but not in their actions.
 This is a great sorrow for them.
 They have not kept the Word of God in their hearts, though they may shallowly profess it with their lips.
 It is action, not diction, that counts!

 We must not be like them.
 We must put on the great Armour of Light and so reject our former lives of sin and vanity.
 We must switch from our old selfish lives to a new unselfish, Christ filled life.
 It is something we always struggle with, but God never gives up on us.
 We can be comforted by the assurance He will never give up on us.
 We just have to never give up on Him and do our very best to follow what He says.
-As long as we repent from our sin and turn back to God in our private prayers and devotion, he will wipe our slate clean.
+As long as we repent from our sin and turn back to God in our private prayers and devotions, he will wipe our slate clean.
 I know I have a hard time keeping on the straight and narrow path, so I am glad He left the Scriptures to guide us.

 Through following His Word and Instructions, we shall be given a greater reward than anything existent on the Earth; past, present or future, that gift of immortal life, life for all eternity, that will outlast this physical world.
 To don the armour of light is not merely putting it on, you must utilize the helmet, the buckler and sword (Scriptures and Christ’s teachings).
 You need the whole complement of weaponry to go into combat with the Prince of Darkness in this fallen world.
 And you not only need the complement of weaponry, but we need to train with these weapons.
 The best way is to be reading Scriptures regularly and discussing the meaning of it with your fellow believers.
 This way you can ingrain the Scriptures in your heart and be ready to do battle with those who follow the Prince of this World.